Global-Policy-Lab/gpl-covid/README.md

 ##### China
 `python codes/data/china/collate_data.py`: Download, clean, and collate the Chinese city level dataset.

-##### Iran
-1. `Rscript codes/data/iran/iran_cleaning.R`
-2. `jupyter nbconvert --ExecutePreprocessor.timeout=None --ExecutePreprocessor.kernel_name=python3 --execute codes/data/iran/iran-split-interim-into-processed.ipynb`

-##### Italy
-`jupyter nbconvert --to python --ExecutePreprocessor.timeout=None --ExecutePreprocessor.kernel_name=python3 --execute codes/data/italy/italy-download-cases-merge-policies.ipynb`: **Note**: You will need to have run [codes/data/multi_country/get_adm_info.py](codes/data/multi_country/get_adm_info.py) to generate [codes/data/interim/adm](codes/data/interim/adm) before running this.

 ##### France
 1. `Rscript codes/data/france/scrape_conf_cases_by_region.R`: R script that scrapes data on the number of confirmed cases by région in a table from the [Santé publique France website]  (https://www.santepubliquefrance.fr/maladies-et-traumatismes/maladies-et-infections-respiratoires/infection-a-coronavirus/articles/infection-au-nouveau-coronavirus-sars-cov-2-covid-19-france-et-monde).
-The script outputs [data/raw/france/france_confirmed_cases_by_region_yyyymmdd.csv](data/raw/france/france_confirmed_cases_by_region_yyyymmdd.csv), where the date suffix is the date for the number of confirmed cases on the website, i.e. cases on yyyy-mm-dd.
+The script outputs [data/raw/france/france_confirmed_cases_by_region_yyyymmdd.csv](data/raw/france/france_confirmed_cases_by_region_yyyymmdd.csv), where the date suffix is the date for the number of confirmed cases on the website, i.e. cases on yyyy-mm-dd. **Note**: Data from this site can only be downloaded in real-time.
+We therefore scrape this data once per day.
 2. `Rscript codes/data/france/set_auto_scrape.R` : Sets up scraping script
 3. `Rscript codes/data/france/scrape_conf_cases_by_region.R` to run daily using the taskscheduleR R package (**Note**: This script relies on Windows task scheduler currently).
 4. `stata -b do codes/data/france/format_infected.do`: Run in Stata to clean and format the French regional epidemiological dataset.
 5. `stata -b do codes/data/france/format_policy.do`: Run in Stata to format the manually collected policy dataset and merge it with the epidemiological data.

+##### Iran
+1. `Rscript codes/data/iran/iran_cleaning.R`
+2. `jupyter nbconvert --ExecutePreprocessor.timeout=None --ExecutePreprocessor.kernel_name=python3 --execute codes/data/iran/iran-split-interim-into-processed.ipynb`

+##### Italy
+`jupyter nbconvert --to python --ExecutePreprocessor.timeout=None --ExecutePreprocessor.kernel_name=python3 --execute codes/data/italy/italy-download-cases-merge-policies.ipynb`: **Note**: You will need to have run [codes/data/multi_country/get_adm_info.py](codes/data/multi_country/get_adm_info.py) to generate [codes/data/interim/adm](codes/data/interim/adm) before running this.

 ##### South Korea